MartinSedlacek/LRS-FEI/tutorial/ros2_cheatsheet.md

 7. Now you can run packages with the command `ros2 run <package_1> <name_of_the_executable>` in our case it can be `ros2 run template_drone_control template_drone_control_node`
 8. If you have changed some of the code, you need to build your workspace again using colcon build from workspace root directory.

-## Basic ros2 command from console
+## Section 2: Fundamental ROS2 Console Commands

 Open new terminal, source your workspace with 'source <path_to_your_ws>/install/setup.bash